creative2012/Professional-README-Generator/README.md

 3. Run “node index.js” to begin.

 ## Usage
-Run “node index.js” and follow the prompts.
-At the end your new readme file will be stored in a new directory called "projectFiles".
+Run “node index.js” in your terminal and follow the prompts.
+At the end, your new readme file will be stored in a new directory called "projectFiles".

 ![License: WTFPL](./images/screenShot.png)